rajeshkondabala/MD-Simulations-Using-AMBER-ForceField/README.md

 bash MD_Setup_Protein.sh

-#User has to provide the specific GROMACS path iin the MD_Setup_Protein.sh file or set the source the GROMACS path on the .bashrc file.
+#The user must either directly specify the GROMACS path in the MD_Setup_Protein.sh file or source it in the .bashrc file.